 It is not required for every creditor to come forward and assert claims against your estate to be entitled to receive money out of your estate.
 The IRS is one creditor that does not have to come forward or risk losing out to other creditors as far as the pecking order to get paid.
 Rather, the IRS always has first dibs to be able to collect money out of your estate in a situation like this.

 Otherwise, once the IRS has had its debt satisfied, here is a rough outline of the order in which creditors will need to be paid out of your estate.
 Of course, there are almost always exceptions to the rules that we are covering today.
-That is why you should consider reaching out to one of the experienced estate planning and probate law attorneys with the Law Office of Bryan Fagan so that we can share some perspective with you and individually analyze every situation in your case so that you and your executor would know how the money would need to be divided, at least initially.
+That is why you should reach out to estate planning and probate law attorneys with the Law Office of Bryan Fagan.
+We can share some perspective with you.
+We will individually analyze every situation in your case so that you and your executor would know how the money would need to be divided, at least initially.

 Secured creditors come next on the pecking order.
 This is going to be where companies like your mortgage company, that finance company that made you a loan for your boat, and any other lender who has some item that they can take back if your estate is unable to come up with the case to pay them back.
 This hopefully will not happen given that you are likely to pass away when you are in your seventies compared to earlier in life.
 This way the amount of debt that you own should be limited.

-One party that may be relevant in your situation is your co-parent.
-If you are responsible for paying child support and pass away then your co-parent can potentially make a claim for past due child support and future payments, alike.
-Rather than go through with this step, which can be cumbersome, expensive, and time-consuming, Final Decrees of Divorce like yours may require you to purchase life insurance that names your ex-spouse as the beneficiary.
-This way that policy would pay out at your death a lot simpler than having to go through with the probate process and waiting for the money to come that way (if at all).
+Your co-parent may be relevant in your situation.
+If you are responsible for paying child support and pass away, your co-parent can potentially make claims for past due child support and future payments.
+Instead of proceeding with this process, which can be cumbersome, expensive, and time-consuming, Final Decrees of Divorce may require you to purchase life insurance naming your ex-spouse as the beneficiary.
+This way, the policy would pay out at your death much simpler than having to go through the probate process and waiting for the money to come that way (if at all).

 After this are claims by the State of Texas for repayment of medical assistance payments and things of this nature that frankly do not come up very much in probate matters for most people.
 The most common claims that come at this stage of the process are unsecured debt like the credit card companies that we mentioned earlier in today’s blog post.

 Your executor may also want to notify the three credit reporting bureaus after you pass away.
 This can be done to get the word out that you have passed away.
 Any debt taken out in your name after the date of your passing would be done either erroneously or with the intent of trying to steal your identity.
-Additionally, your executor can use that opportunity to ask for a copy of your credit reports so that he or she can look through them and see what sort of debts you owe.
+Additionally, your executor can use that opportunity to ask for a copy of your credit reports.
+They can look through them and see what sort of debts you owe.
 You may owe people or entities a certain sum of money that you were not even aware of previously.

 Another entity that your executor should contact in the event of your death is the Social Security Administration.
 If anyone would be able to receive benefits in your name at your passing this would trigger the SSA to be able to initiate that process.